leigh103/framework33/README.md

 Framework33 comes with 2 main grid class sets, using CSS Grid and regular CSS Block styling.
 Flexbox is also used but mainly for internal positioning, rather than overall layout, and floats are explicitly absent.

+## Responsive Padding and Font size

+With the ability to pad elements differently depending on device, makes it quick and simple to get the look you want - regardless of which devices your audience uses.
+Tied with font sizes that scale with the width of the viewport, you can be sure of a consistent look and feel on mobile, all the way up to (and beyond) 4K.

 ## Dynamic HTML

 Much like AngularJS and Vue, Framework33 offers functions for creating dynamic HTML with 2 way binding, DOM manipulation and click handlers.
 It only offers a very limited subset of functions, but that means it's very light weight and it's really simple to pick up.
 Just enough to make your pages come alive.